MishaHusiuk/remote-contoller/README.md

 - When user clicks logout on desktop app, connection remains active, and app in the tray is still displayed - done
 - When non-google user's token is validated, the following error occurs: `InvalidTokenError: Invalid Compact JWS` - done

+- When login window is closed app is not closed, but is not accessible
 - With authentication app stopped responding in local network

 TechDept: